 Now for the pink cookies colored with beet juice!
 If you use just enough to give it the desired color you will not taste the beets, trust me!
 I have tried it with goji berries but the color just wasn’t right.
 It was orange and not bright looking..

 Red beet juice is a wonderful natural coloring.
 Besides that, beet juice is a great addition to your daily diet.
 Red beets are available whole year through and they are not expensive.
 Beet greens, in spring and summer, are lovely to juice or in a salad.
 Beets are loaded with nutrients and have a very positive effect on high blood pressure.

 Beets improve blood flow and also the amount of oxygen and nutrients transported via blood to our brains, great for energy and stamina.
 Rich in iron beets are very beneficial against anemia and help detoxify the body.
 Besides coloring these cookies beets are surely worth to add to your daily diet!

 Pink Coconut Hearts / 266cal.pp. / 6 portions

 For my pink harts, you can use any shape you like, you will be needing the following ingredients;

 - 1 cup almond flour

-- 4 Tbsp. brown rice syrup or sweetener of choice
+- 4 Tbsp. brown rice syrup ( sticky ) or other liquid sweetener of choice

 - 1/2 tsp. vanilla powder